 Treatment: The goal of is to the address the underlying cause and manage symptoms.
 This may include corticosteroids to reduce inflammation, anti-seizure medication, and supportive care.

-Meningitis is an inflammation of the protective membranes covering the brain and spinal cord (known as the meninges).
+Meningitis is an inflammation of the protective membranes covering the brain and spinal cord (meninges).
 The central nervous system (CNS) comprises of the meninges, the brain, and the spinal cord.
 Any of these can become inflamed if the brain is affected it is known as encephalitis if the spinal cord is affected it is myelitis.
 One of a combination can become affected.

-Any cat can develop meningitis however it is seen most often in older cats or those with weakened immune systems.
+Any cat can develop meningitis however it is seen most often in older cats and immunocompromised cats.
 The condition can be chronic (slow and progressive) or acute (sudden onset).

 There are a number of possible causes which may be infectious or non-infectious.
 The most common cause is due to infection, typically viral but it may also be fungal, parasitic or less commonly bacterial.

-Feline infectious peritonitis (FIP) is an almost always fatal viral disease caused by the coronavirus.
+- Feline infectious peritonitis (FIP) is an almost always fatal viral disease.
 In most cats, the coronavirus is self-limiting, however, in some cases, it mutates into a lethal form.
 Feline immunodeficiency virus (the feline equivalent of HIV in people) and rabies can also cause meningitis in cats.

 It is often hard to determine if a cat is sick as they are so good at hiding signs of pain and discomfort, so it is up to us to keep a diligent eye on them and look for changes in behaviour as well as other clues.

 Symptoms can range from generalised to CNS type and may include:

 - Loss of appetite